The Pitfalls of Negotiations Over Email

 negotiation Negotiations over email

-Negotiation research suggests that negotiations over email often poses more problems than solutions when it comes to relationships, information exchange, and outcomes in conflict resolution negotiations scenarios.
+Negotiation research suggests that handling negotiations over email often creates more problems than advantages, particularly when it comes to relationship building, information exchange, and reaching high-quality outcomes in conflict resolution negotiations scenarios.
+While email can be efficient, the medium also amplifies misunderstandings and makes it harder for trust to take root.

 The New Conflict Management